Sixze/ALS-Refactored/README.md

 ## Supported Platforms
 - Windows
-- Linux

-*Mac, Android, IOS, and console builds are not tested and supported at the moment.
+*macOS, iOS, Linux, Android, and console builds are not tested.
 Use the plugin on those platforms with your own risk.*

 ## Features
 - Based on latest marketplace release.